Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 April 2025 20.34.29 UTC
+- WIB: Rabu, 16 April 2025 21.27.38 UTC
-- WITA: Rabu, 16 April 2025 21.34.29 UTC
+- WITA: Rabu, 16 April 2025 22.27.38 UTC
-- WIT: Rabu, 16 April 2025 22.34.29 UTC
+- WIT: Rabu, 16 April 2025 23.27.38 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: technology
+Kategori: friendship